Coreymillia/esp32-2432s028-Acidware-Lysergic-Clock/README.md

 **Transform your ESP32-2432S028 into a mesmerizing psychedelic art display!**

-This project converts a cheap Chinese ESP32 display module into a hypnotic screensaver with 60 unique visual effects plus an optional digital clock overlay.
+This project converts a cheap yellow Chinese ESP32 display module into a hypnotic screensaver with 60 unique visual effects plus an optional digital clock overlay.
 Perfect for ambient room lighting, art installations, or just because it looks absolutely trippy.

 ## What This Project Does